OmarShehata11/Important-Notes/Important Notes/Shell Notes/someBasicCommands.md

 /etc/shadow # all the encrypted password
-/etc/nsswitch.conf # tell the OS where to go to fetch information it needs /etc/rsyslog.conf # and check also the /etc/rsyslog.d directory
+/etc/nsswitch.conf # tell the OS where to go to fetch information it needs /etc/rsyslog.conf # and check also the /etc/rsyslog.d directory /etc/*issue
+/etc/*release

-/usr/share/exploitdb # the exploits which apear in the results of searchsploit tool
+/usr/share/exploitdb # the exploits which apear in the results of searchsploit tool /usr/share/nmap/scripts # some exploits for a vuln.
+/usr/share/wordlist # contains a list of word that may help you in brute force attack

-/var/log # direcotory
+/var/www/html # if you want to make a webpage on your ip /var/log # direcotory
 |
 |---/var/log/apache2/access.log # log file for the apache web server